-Delegated authority is all about giving children in care as normal lives as possible, with the same opportunity as other children.
-At The Fostering Network we have resources, helplines and an online community that can help foster carers understand what day-to-day decisions they can make on behalf of the children and young people in their care.
+Delegated authority is all about giving children in care as normal a life as possible, with the same opportunities as other children.
+At The Fostering Network, we have resources, helplines and an online community that can help foster carers understand what day-to-day decisions they can make on behalf of the children and young people in their care.

 What is delegated authority?

 Delegated authority is the process that enables foster carers to make common sense, everyday decisions about the children and young people they care for, such as allowing them to go to friends’ houses for sleepovers, signing consent forms for school trips and even arranging haircuts.